CSTDev/personal-site/src/content/posts/2019-12-20-delete-kubernetes-resources-after-period.md

 ### CronJob

-The last thing to do is to set this up to run regularly, fortunately Kubernetes provides us with CronJobs to run tasks on a schedule.
+The last thing to do is to set this up to run regularly, fortunately, Kubernetes provides us with CronJobs to run tasks on a schedule.

 ```
 ---